-Travelling is very stressful, but with the right applications can alleviate some of that pressure.
+Travelling is stressful, but by having the right applications this can alleviate some of that pressure.
 These are the apps that I have found most useful, throughout my travels.
-I would recommending downloading them, before you disembark on your next trip so you can have them all setup.
+I would recommend downloading them before you disembark on your next trip so you can have them all setup.

 This is another very useful app.
 I actually used the Skype app on my phone to make calls to Thailand to book a few of our flights.
-I don’t have a long distance plan on my cell phone, so it would of ended up costing me a small fortune.
-All I had to do was add a few Skype dollars onto my account, this is the most cost efficient and convenient way to make long distance calls.
-I know there are a lot of apps that allow to make calls using the internet, but majority of them require both parties to have the app.
+I don’t have a long-distance plan on my cell phone, so it would of ended up costing me a small fortune.
+All I had to do was add a few Skype dollars onto my account, this is the most cost-efficient and convenient way to make long-distance calls.
+I know there are a lot of apps that allow you to make calls using the internet, but the majority of them require both parties to have the app.
 I can call any phone number using the Skype App.

 TripAdvisor has many different useful functions.
 I like to use it when I am travelling and want to find the best place to eat close by.
 There is also reviews on hotels, attractions in the area and even downloadable apps.
 I have had friends say that they are not picky about hotels, and they will stay anywhere because they aren’t travelling to stay in hotel rooms.
 I want every traveler to keep in mind that bedbugs or theft can really ruin a getaway.
 Reading a few reviews, can help you decide what you can live with.
 The pillow being too flat is one thing, but having to quarantine all your clothes after staying at the wrong hotel one night stay could turn into a disaster.
 I use it almost every day when I am travelling.
 Sometimes I don’t have time to read all the reviews, so I read the bad ones, just to see how bad they really are.